maddin1502/ts-lazy-container/README.md

 # ts-lazy-container
 > This tool manages the creation and distribution of application-wide instances.
-These are created as singletons or unique variants as needed from provided definitions.
+These are created as singletons or unique variants as needed from provided instructions.
 In addition, scopes can be used to refine the distribution

 [![npm version](https://badge.fury.io/js/ts-lazy-container.svg)](https://badge.fury.io/js/ts-lazy-container)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)